getodk/central-backend/docs/api.md

   * New endpoint [GET /projects/:id/datasets/:name/entities](#reference/entities/retrieving-entities/entities-metadata) for listing Entities within a Dataset.
   * New endpoint [GET /projects/:id/datasets/:name/entities/:uuid](#reference/entities/retrieving-entities/getting-entity-details) for getting the metadata, or details, about a specific Entity.
   * New endpoint [GET /projects/:id/datasets/:name/entities/:uuid/versions](#reference/entities/retrieving-entities/listing-versions) for listing the versions of an Entity.
-  * New endpoint [GET /projects/:id/datasets/:name/entities/:uuid/diffs](#reference/entities/retrieving-entities/getting-changes-between-versions) for getting the changse between versions of an Entity.
+  * New endpoint [GET /projects/:id/datasets/:name/entities/:uuid/diffs](#reference/entities/retrieving-entities/getting-changes-between-versions) for getting the changes between versions of an Entity.
-  * New endpoint [GET /projects/:id/datasets/:name/entities/:uuid/audits](#reference/entities/retrieving-entities/entity-audit-log) for getting the changse between versions of an Entity.
+  * New endpoint [GET /projects/:id/datasets/:name/entities/:uuid/audits](#reference/entities/retrieving-entities/entity-audit-log) for getting the server audit logs about a specific Entity.
-  * New endpoint [POST /projects/:id/datasets/:name/entities](#reference/entities/creating-an-entity/creating-an-entity) for creating an Entity.
+  * New endpoint [POST /projects/:id/datasets/:name/entities](#reference/entities/creating-an-entity/creating-an-entity) for creating an Entity from JSON.
   * New endpoint [PATCH /projects/:id/datasets/:name/entities/:uuid](#reference/entities/updating-an-entity/updating-an-entity) for updating the data or label of an Entity.
   * New endpoint [DELETE /projects/:id/datasets/:name/entities/:uuid](#reference/entities/deleting-an-entity/deleting-an-entity) for soft-deleting an Entity.